PdF:SZ6045 Theory and Practice of Teachin - Course Information

 - Course objectives

-- After completing this course the student is able to: • use examples to identify, characterize and explain with comprehension selected criteria of quality of teaching and justify their relevance to everyday work of teachers; • propose a framework preparation for instruction of a chosen topic or thematic unit of study and apply it in practice, preparation of teaching chosen topic; • describe and critically evaluate communication and interaction of student teacher with pupils; • characterize and critically evaluate teaching methods and organizational forms, which they observed from a teacher educator or tried themselves during their teaching practice.
+- Learning outcomes: The key outcomes involve: (a) learner's comprehension using basic scientific terminology of didactics; (b) students apply basic scientific didactic terminology to describe, analyse, interpret and evaluate selected teaching situations, (c) using examples from practice students are able to characterize and select criteria of quality teaching and justify their relevance for everyday teachers' work.
+On completion of this course, the student will be able to: • use examples to identify, characterize and explain with comprehension selected criteria of quality of teaching and justify their relevance to everyday work of teachers; • propose a framework preparation for instruction of a chosen topic or thematic unit of study and apply it in practice, preparation of teaching chosen topic; • describe and critically evaluate communication and interaction of student teacher with pupils; • characterize and critically evaluate teaching methods and organizational forms, which they observed from a teacher educator or tried themselves during their teaching practice.
 If necessary, they propose suitable alterations; • considering the objective of instruction they provide an adequate way of pupil assessment; • explain with comprehension the objectives and evaluate the advantages and disadvantages of international comparative research.

 - Pasch, M. (2005).
 Od vzdělávacího programu k vyučovací hodině.
 Praha: Portál.